 1929: An Aermotor MC-24 cab on a 20-foot steel tower was constructed to replaced earlier wood towers with crows nests.

-1981: The lookout cab was replaced with a larger plan and the stairs were rerouted to the outside of the tower where they emerged through the catwalk.
+1981: The lookout cab was replaced with a larger plan and the stairs were rerouted to the outside of the tower where they emerge through the catwalk.

 National Geodetic Survey